 ROBERT deMAINE is an American virtuoso cellist who has been hailed by The New York Times as "an artist who makes one hang on every note”.
 He has distinguished himself as one of the finest and most versatile instrumentalists of his generation, performing to critical acclaim as soloist, recitalist, orchestral principal, recording artist, and chamber musician.
-In 2012 he was invited to join the Los Angeles Philharmonic as Principal Cello.
+In 2012 he was invited to join the Los Angeles Philharmonic as principal cello.

-deMaine has appeared on the stages of Carnegie Hall and Lincoln Center, the Kennedy Center, the Teatro Colón, Amsterdam’s Concertgebouw, the Berlin Philharmonie, Vienna Konzerthaus, and Moscow's Tchaikovsky Hall, among others.
+DeMaine has appeared on the stages of Carnegie Hall and Lincoln Center, the Kennedy Center, Teatro Colón, Amsterdam’s Concertgebouw, the Berlin Philharmonie, Vienna Konzerthaus, and Moscow's Tchaikovsky Hall, among others.
 He was the first cellist ever to win San Francisco's prestigious Irving M. Klein International Competition for Strings.
 The recipient of a career grant from the Helen M. Saunders Foundation, deMaine's distinctions have included first prizes and awards from numerous competitions.
 His principal teachers include Leonard Rose, Stephen Kates, Steven Doane, Paul Katz, Ronald Leonard, and Aldo Parisot, among others.
 Master classes and additional studies were undertaken with Bernard Greenhouse, János Starker, Boris Pergamenschikow, Felix Galimir, and Jerome Lowenthal.

 A passionately committed teacher, deMaine has given master classes and has taught at schools and universities throughout North and South America and Europe.
 His pupils are laureates of major solo and chamber music competitions and can also be found in chamber ensembles and symphony orchestras throughout the world.

-Robert deMaine has recorded for Naxos, Chandos, Dorian/Sono Luminus, CBC, Elysium, and Capstone and has been featured on the BBC, PBS, NPR's Performance Today, the Canadian Broadcasting Company, France Musique, and RAI, among others.
+Robert deMaine has recorded for Naxos, Chandos, Dorian/Sono Luminus, Onyx, CBC, Elysium, and Capstone and has been featured on the BBC, PBS, NPR's Performance Today, the Canadian Broadcasting Company, France Musique, and RAI, among others.

-As a composer, deMaine has written several works for the cello, including a set of Twelve Études-Caprices.
+As a composer deMaine has written several works for the cello, including a set of twelve Études-Caprices.
 Among the many works specially composed for him are Summer Verses for Violin and Cello by Christopher Theofanidis.
 Other composers whose works have either been dedicated to or premiered by Robert deMaine include Kenneth Fuchs, Jeffrey Mumford, and Joel Eric Suben.

 A fourth-generation string player, Robert deMaine was introduced to the cello at the age of four by his mother and sister, both accomplished cellists.
 At a young age deMaine came to the attention of famed cellists Pierre Fournier and Leonard Rose, both of whom encouraged his continued studies.
 Sponsorship allowed him to study with Rose in the pre-college division of The Juilliard School, after which he attended Meadowmount, the Eastman School of Music, the Piatigorsky Seminar in Los Angeles, Music Academy of the West, the Marlboro School and Festival, and Yale University on full-tuition fellowships.
 Additional studies were undertaken at the University of Southern California and the Kronberg Academy in Germany.

 Robert deMaine is represented as a solo artist by McAlister Arts LLC.
-Visit mcalisterarts.com for more.
+Learn more at robertdemaine.com.

-Last updated: 1 March 2014.
+Last updated: 19 January 2015.
 Please discard previously dated materials.
 Do not edit without permission.